 Sessions covering the Online Library, Database Searching and EndNote citation software will all require access to pcs for the trainer and trainees.

-If you are unable to attend a library session, please note that many of our tutorials are available online, including Searching the Online Catalogue, Placing Holds, Searching Online Databases and Setting up an EndNote Account.
+If you are unable to attend a library session, please note that many of our tutorials are available online from the Library's YouTube channel.